Sexual Health Procedure

 Those responsible for the care of Children Looked After must make sure that they are provided with appropriate, accurate and up to date information and advice on matters relating to sexual health and relationships.
 Training on sexual health and relationships is available and it is the responsibility of Social Care staff to ensure that their skills meet the needs of the children they are supporting.

-The parents of Children Looked After should be made aware that on placement in care the child or young person will receive information and advice according to his/her needs.
+The parents of Children Looked After should be made aware that on placement in care the child or young person will receive information and advice according to their needs.
 The child/young person has a right to this information.

 Children will be able to access confidential support around contraception and sexual health without the consent/notification of their parents.